 A countable nounOpens in new window is a naming word that names something that can be counted and may be either physical or abstract: as, pencil (pencils); mouse (mice); idea (ideas); datum (data); school (schools) etc.

 Uncountable nounOpens in new window is also called mass noun.
 It’s the naming word that names something that cannot be counted and is used only in the singular; it may or may not abstract: as, clutter, wisdom, silence, satisfaction, music, etc.

 Properties of Noun

 - Number designates whether one or more objects is indicated.

 - Gender and Case are used individually to indicates the sex of an object, and relation of the noun or pronoun to the rest of the sentence respectively.

 Principal Functions of Nouns

-The principal functions of a noun in a sentence includes:
+The principal functions that nouns may serve in sentence includes:

 - Mr. Briggs speaks rapidly.

 - Mr. Briggs is a noun functioning as Subject.